 The following board-appointed committees further the work of the Almond Board.

 Interested in becoming a committee member?
 Click here

-The Administrative and Finance Committee is ultimately responsible for reviewing all budgetary recommendations and the assessment rate prior to consideration by the Board.
+The Finance & Audit Committee is ultimately responsible for reviewing all budgetary recommendations and the assessment rate prior to consideration by the Board.
 This committee is also responsible for reviewing quarterly and annual financial statements as well as the ABC’s annual external audit.
 The committee is comprised of five members and five alternates plus the Treasurer.
 View Committee Events

 Almond Quality and Food Safety Comittee

 The Almond Quality and Food Safety Committee sets policy for and oversees the industry’s quality control program while conducting research in a number of areas to ensure that California Almonds remain a safe, high quality product.
 The committee oversees the USDA mandated pasteurization requirement.
 The committee is also tasked with monitoring quality issues, the Voluntary Aflatoxin Sampling Program, and other quality programs implemented by the Board.
 There are seven members and seven alternates on the committee.
 View Committee Events

 The Environmental Committee provides leadership on environmental issues facing the almond growers through research and education on almond production practices based on sound scientific research, common sense, and a respect for the environment.
 The Committee consists of seven members and seven alternates.View Committee Events